 For example, I have been working my way through the Maisie Dobbs books series.
 When I order one, it would be nice to have the next book suggested in my confirmation email rather than having to look it up each time.
 Because that’s what happens: Each time I’m ready for the next book, I have to go online to check the list of books in order once again.

 That’s just one simple example.
 I bet you could come up with many more, and much more clever than mine!
 Think about your own business and how you could use dynamic content in your transactional emails to really engage your customers.
-Imagine the delight they’d experience opening not a boring order confirmation email like they get from every other brand, but a personalized one that shows your company put some effort in to the message.
+Imagine the delight they’d experience opening not a boring order confirmation email as they get from every other brand, but a personalized one that shows your company put some effort into the message.

 Just say “no” to dull transactional emails